 Penguin Beach- The African Penguins.
-African penguins (sometimes known as Jackass penguins) are a more recent addition to the park.
-Their home at Birdworld, Penguin Beach, is a re-creation of Robben Island, just off the coast of South Africa, which again has a hot climate surrounded by cold ocean currents.
+African penguins (sometimes known as Jackass penguins) make their home at Penguin Beach, this is a re-creation of Robben Island, just off the coast of South Africa, which again has a hot climate surrounded by cold ocean currents.
 Many people will know Robben Island for its prison and in particular where Nelson Mandela was held as a political prisoner for many years.
 Wildlife abounds on the island and all of the species that you will find in Penguin Beach are indigenous to the region.
 Entering the exhibit via the Robben Island ferryboat you will find yourself on the quayside, overlooking the water with views back towards Table Top Mountain on the mainland.
 Boardwalks will lead you out across the beach and past the nesting area.
 Although a fairly new colony, the African penguins at Birdworld are obviously quite happy as they are successfully breeding already and will hopefully go on to support other captive colonies throughout the zoo community.

-Flamingo Cove – Our latest attraction ‘Flamingo Cove is a delightful walk-through enclosure featuring natural planting, a running water stream and plenty of space, allowing our flock of Greater Flamingoes to really stretch their wings and have a paddle!
+Flamingo Cove – ‘Flamingo Cove is a delightful walk-through enclosure featuring natural planting, a running water stream and plenty of space, allowing our flock of Greater Flamingos to really stretch their wings and have a paddle!
 All the while visitors have the opportunity to get really close to these stunning birds in their beautiful surroundings.
 Flamingo Cove is the latest improvement to the park, which strives to provide a healthy environment for all its animals in surroundings that mimic their habitat in the wild wherever possible.
-We hope our flamingoes will breed in their new home and our keepers are thrilled to see the birds settling in so quickly.

 Outback Landing.
 Take a journey to the other side of the world to visit Birdworld’s budgies.
 Outback Landing is a fantastic walk-through aviary with a little lighthearted Australian theming where you can immerse yourself amongst these chattering and constantly active little parrots.
 Keeping them company are a flock of zebra finches plus other small birds equally at home in the Outback.
 But look out and be prepared to duck as you may well be in a flight path!!